jonbellah/jonbellah.com/src/pages/posts/2017-08-07-async-await/index.md

 In async functions, errors are handled with `try...catch` blocks.
 In the sample above, if our Promise is rejected we just log the error to the console.

-It's important to note that if your async function does not declare a `catch`, errors will be swallowed, meaning that errors will be silently disposed of unless explicitly (and manually) handled.
+It's important to note that if your async function does not declare a `catch`, errors will be swallowed, meaning they will be silently disposed of unless explicitly handled.

 ### Stuff worth noting